balingit/ansible-test-env/README.md

 # Private key file

-Since this is a test environemt in a private network, the vagrant ssh keys are used instead of generating ssh keys.
+Since this is a test environment in a private network, the vagrant ssh keys are used instead of generating ssh keys.
 The private keys are mounted on /machines and the ansible_ssh_private_key_file parameter is used in the inventory file